eoinsheehan/blog/draft/design-patterns.md

 A logical next step could then be that a dedicated class is required in the future.

-Then you could have dependency injection which then brings us nicely onto interfaces.

-subtle dependenicies - order of arguments
-Mention keyword arguments too
+### Isolate Dependencies
+Isolating dependencies will keep your code loosely couple and open to change.
+Encapsulation will prevent elements of a class from spreading at will. --move this down a paragraph -- Dependency injection (DI) will remove reference to a class by name which is itself a subtle dependency much like positional arguments.
+Keyword arguments can be used in place of positional arguments which are less likely to lead to confusion as all arguments of the method are visible on the sender as well as the receiver.
+This will also have benefits in testing as an mock object can stand in for a concrete implementation.

+"If you let class references fall where they may then your classes will resemble a woven mat rather than independent objects"

+The dependency on a particular class is replaced with one that assumes that an object implements an interface.

+##

+check quote - "duck typing implements interfaces which reveal anstractions"

+### Summary of Dependencies
 Need to be most concious of this with classes that have lots of dependencies and are likely to change.
 Insert sketch of graph from book

-## Dependencies ( related to "D" in SOLID of Dependency Inversion )
-dependency injection
-The following highlights that point rather well...
+## Dependencies
 - One of the benefits of using an interpreted language is that the dependency is on a class that implements an interface which is much more flexible
-- If you are mindful of dependencies and develop a habit of routing injecting them, your classes will naturally be loosely coupled
+If you are mindful of dependencies and develop a habit of routing injecting them, your classes will naturally be loosely coupled.
-If you let class references fall where they may then your classes will resemble a woven mat rather than independent objects.
-Need to keep things loose and flexible to make it easier to complete the enivatable refactoring without a terribly high cost.
-- subtle dependency - order of arguments
-- look to use keyword arguments to remove this dependency
-- keyword arguments may be passed in any order and there is a description of parameters with the sender as well as the receiver (where the method is defined)

 ## Single Responsibility
 A class should be cohesive in that everything the class does should be highly related to its purpose.